Barroqueiro/sarif-orchestrator/output/Markdown/trivy_image.md

     Vulnerability CVE-2022-42898
 	Severity: MEDIUM
 	Package: libwind0-heimdal
-	Fixed Version:
+	Fixed Version: 7.5.0+dfsg-1ubuntu0.3
 	Link: [CVE-2022-42898](https://avd.aquasec.com/nvd/cve-2022-42898)
-	A vulnerability was found in MIT krb5.
-This flaw allows an authenticated attacker to cause a KDC or kadmind process to crash by reading beyond the bounds of allocated memory, creating a denial of service.
-A privileged attacker may similarly be able to cause a Kerberos or GSS application service to crash.
+	PAC parsing in MIT Kerberos 5 (aka krb5) before 1.19.4 and 1.20.x before 1.20.1 has integer overflows that may lead to remote code execution (in KDC, kadmind, or a GSS or Kerberos application server) on 32-bit platforms (which have a resultant heap-based buffer overflow), and cause a denial of service on other platforms.
+This occurs in krb5_pac_parse in lib/krb5/krb/pac.c.
+Heimdal before 7.7.1 has &#34;a similar bug.&#34;
     </details>